projectcalico/calico/RELEASING.md

 # Felix packages for Calico with OpenStack

-Apart from OpenStack, the platforms that Calico targets are container-based, so the container image artifacts already generated above are appropriate for installing Felix on those platforms.
+Apart from OpenStack, the platforms that Calico targets are container-based, so the container image artifacts already documented above are appropriate for installing Felix on those platforms.
 OpenStack installations, however, are commonly based on packages, so for Calico with OpenStack we provide packages for the OS platforms that are popular for OpenStack installs: Debian packages